About PW2PA Alliance

-Please visit our ‘Working with us’ portal to search current career opportunities with the Alliance, contact us HERE.
+If you are interested in connecting and growing with the PW2PA Alliance, visit our ‘Working with us’ portal here to search current career opportunities with the Alliance.

-If your business has previously registered interest in the project via the ICN SA Expression of Interest (EOI) webpages you will not need to re-register your business details.
+If your business has previously registered interest in the project via the ICN SA Expression of Interest (EOI) webpages, you will not need to re-register your business details.
 All EOI’s previously received by the ICN SA have been provided to the PW2PA Alliance to support industry engagement and procurement activities.

-If your business has not previously registered interest then please email firstname.lastname@example.org with your business details including your business name, ABN, contact person and your business profile (if available).
+If your business has not previously registered interest, then please email firstname.lastname@example.org with your business details, including your business name, ABN, contact person and your business profile (if available).

-Upon receipt of this information your business will be registered into the PW2PA Alliance procurement platform, known as Felix.
-You will then receive a Registration Questionnaire followed by Pre-Qualification requirements for completion.
+Upon receipt of this information, your business will be registered into the PW2PA Alliance procurement platform, known as Felix.
+You will then receive a Registration Questionnaire, followed by pre-qualification requirements, for completion.